 - There’s a lot on: This is the Algarve’s busiest month, which has its pros and cons.
 While it does mean more people on the beach and in the restaurants, it also means that there’s a good buzz and there’s plenty to see and do.
 This isn’t the case all the time: for most of winter, and even October and April, it’s not uncommon for businesses to be closed.

 - It’s the only time you can visit: For many people, especially those with kids, August is the only month that it’s feasible for the whole family to take a trip together.

 For cheap hotels in the Algarve, booking.com is always a good place to look.
 For car rental, comparison sites like rentalcars.com are worth looking at.

 What’s on in the Algarve in August?

 Taste some of the best seafood on the Algarve, especially oysters.
-The event will take place in the evenings at Faro’s São Francisco Square between 19:00 and 01:00.
+The event normally takes place in the evenings at Faro’s São Francisco Square between 19:00 and 01:00.

 An important Algarvian festival that’s often missed by tourists, the annual sardine festival takes place every year in Portimão.
-This is a fantastic opportunity to see local Portuguese celebrate something that’s incredibly near and dear to them.
+This is a fantastic opportunity to see local Portuguese celebrate something that’s incredibly near and dear to them and to sample some great Portuguese cooking.
 Simply head to the Zona Ribeirinha (river front) and follow the smell of grilled sardines.

 Another one for the seafood lover’s diary!
 Expect clams, shrimp, crayfish, lobster, crab and, of course, oysters!